RuichiXiong/RuichiXiong.github.io/_pages/teaching.md

 nav_order: 3
 ---

-During 2019-2021, I worked as teaching assistant for serveral undergrad or grad courses at the University of Toronto.
+During 2019-2021, I worked as teaching assistant for several undergraduate or graduate courses at the University of Toronto.

 <p>&nbsp;</p>

-### <ins>Undergrad</ins>
+### <ins>Undergraduate</ins>

-TA for Jack Parkinson,  Introduction to Microeconomics: A Mathematical Approach, 2021
+Introduction to Microeconomics: A Mathematical Approach, for Professor Jack Parkinson, 2021

-TA for Victor Yu,  Quantitative Methods in Economics I, 2020
+Quantitative Methods in Economics I, for Professor Victor Yu,   2020

-TA for Jack Parkinson,  Introduction to Microeconomics: A Mathematical Approach, 2020
+Introduction to Microeconomics: A Mathematical Approach, for Professor Jack Parkinson, 2020

 <p>&nbsp;</p>

-### <ins>Master</ins>
+### <ins>Graduate</ins>

-TA for Byung Soo Lee, Managerial Economics (MBA), 2021
+Managerial Economics (MBA), for Professor Byung Soo Lee, , 2021

-TA for Stephan Heblich,  Topics in Innovation II, 2021
+Topics in Innovation II (Master of Global Affairs), for Professor Stephan Heblich, 2021

-TA for Stephan Heblich,  Technology, Strategy, and Policy, 2020
+Technology, Strategy, and Policy (Master of Management of Innovation), for Professor Stephan Heblich, 2020

-TA for Stephan Heblich,  Topics in Innovation II, 2020
+Topics in Innovation II (Master of Global Affairs), for Professor Stephan Heblich, 2020

-TA for William Strange, Managerial Economics (MBA), 2019
+Managerial Economics (MBA), for Professor William Strange, 2019